• Level of education

 Objectives

-To give the most exhaustive knowledge possible of the active ingredients and cosmetic additives and the galenics using them.
+Provide the most comprehensive knowledge possible of cosmetic active ingredients and additives and the galenic formulations in which they are used.

-To know the active ingredients of natural origin, mainly from the plant world and marine flora, as well as the synthetic ingredients used in cosmetics.
+Knowledge of natural active ingredients, mainly derived from plants and marine flora, as well as synthetic active ingredients used in cosmetics.

 Read more